srs328/ms_mri/README.md

 - Hacky work around in utils for not recreating combined labels
 - Training multi label not working
   - Double check how the monai tutorials handle multiple labels
+- Figure out why I get issues with "no such file or directory:" on $PATH
+  - Also why does zsh have all the windows PATH items while bash doesn't

 ### Old